kelvinintech/creating-a-VPN/README.md

 <br /> <i>I've stopped using the quick connect to fastest, because I found it connected to servers that were abnormally slow</i>

-<h3>Once you connect to the Japan, it is essentially creating a tunnel to a server in Japan</h3>
+<h3>Once you connect to the Japan server(or quick connect/whatever server you selected), it is essentially creating a tunnel to a server in Japan</h3>

 <br />The image below is a illustration of the what is happening